Fit4CAD: A point cloud benchmark for fitting simple geometric primitives in CAD objects: The benchmark

 where \textbf{v} is the vector that contains the parameters of the parametric representation (see \ref{sec:param_rep} for further details on the considered ordering).

-\item[File 4] provides, for each primitive in ``File 2" corresponding to a plane, a cylinder, a cone, a sphere or a torus, its implicit representation.
+\item[$PCi\_implicit$] provides, for each primitive in ``$PCi\_primitives$" corresponding to a plane, a cylinder, a cone, a sphere or a torus, its implicit representation.
 For example,

-where \textbf{v} is the vector that contains the coefficients of the implicit representation (see \ref{sec:impl_rep} for further details on the considered ordering). \end{description}
+where \textbf{w} is the vector that contains the coefficients of the implicit representation (see \ref{sec:impl_rep} for further details on the considered ordering). \end{description}

-The points that do not correspond to any of the simple primitives mentioned above (i.e., plane, cylinder, cone, sphere or torus) are classified as unsegmented and not explicitly reported in Files 2-4; in the original CAD model, these points usually originate from B-spline surfaces.
+The points that do not correspond to any of the simple primitives mentioned above (i.e., plane, cylinder, cone, sphere or torus) are classified as unsegmented and not explicitly reported in files $PCi\_primitives$, $PCi\_parametric$ and $PCi\_implicit$; in the original model, these points usually originate from B-spline surfaces.
+We intentionally decided to insert some models with non-simple geometric primitives to check whether a candidate method can avoid misclassification.